GhostOps77/click-repl/docs/source/documentation/internal_commands.rst

 Enabling/Disabling Internal and System Commands
 -----------------------------------------------

-Assigning ``None`` as prefix disables the appropriate internal command utility.
-But you need to assign it explicitly for both internal command and system command prefixes, to remove them both.
-Assigning ``None`` to system command disables shell escape utilty.
+Assigning :obj:`None` as prefix disables the appropriate internal command utility.
+But you need to assign it explicitly for both internal command and system command prefixes to remove them both.
+Assigning :obj:`None` to the system command disables shell escape utilty.

 .. note::

-    Make sure you have a way to exit out of the repl in order to not get stuck in it, after doing either -
+    Make sure you have a way to exit out of the REPL to avoid getting stuck in it after doing either -

     * Disabling internal commands, or